johnhewi/ezinnit/README.md

 * a new server running Ubuntu 20.04 [how to create a digital ocean droplet](tutorial/tutorials/digital_ocean_tutorial/create_digital_ocean_droplet.md)
 * for your domain to work, you need a DNS \"A\" record pointing your domain to your server ip address [(create the DNS \"A\" record before running ezinnit)](tutorial/tutorials/link_to_gitlab_and_dokku/point_url_to_dokku_app.md)
 * this script was originally designed to replace the steps in [this tutorial](tutorial/deployment_tutorial.md)

 ### warning!
 * this script creates new ssh keys on the remote server!
 * if you select an app type, ezinnit will write over files, including your procfile, settings.py, main.py etc.
 * app selection is only for use in initializing a brand new flask, django or fastApi app
 * if you want to deploy your environment as is, just hit enter when prompted for app type

-### ezinnit.config file
-if you don't have a ezinnit.config file in your root directory, the script will prompt you for the above values and create one.
-Alternatively, you can download the ezinnit.config template to your root directory and input the values in the file and then run the script.

 ### what ezinnit does
 * checks for ezinnit.config, if it doesn't exist, it prompts you for the values and creates an ezinnit.config file